 What Is Sales Pipeline?

 You can think of a pipeline as a map of the steps and activities that a sales rep needs to perform in order to transform an opportunity into a project or a prospect into a customer.
-For example, when you look at your pipeline, you know exactly what to do next to move items closer to the winning stage.
+For example, when you look at your pipeline, you know exactly what to do next to move those items closer to the won stage.